 Workers’ compensation claims can be complex and time-consuming.
 The claims process can be overwhelming while you recover from your injury.
 It is best to contact an experienced worker’s compensation attorney to protect your rights and find out the eligible benefits for your workplace injury.

 Petrillo and Goldberg Law, founded in 1993, has over 25 years of handling cases in the law areas of personal injury, motor vehicle accidents, wrongful death, and workers’ compensation.
 The law firm primarily serves South Jersey communities as well as the metropolitan area of Philadelphia, Pennsylvania.
-Our attorneys are well-versed in New Jersey and Pennsylvania law and effectively represent clients.
+Our attorneys are well-versed in New Jersey law and effectively represent clients.

 Our law firm approaches each case with a team-based method.
 Each attorney in the firm contributes their legal knowledge, skill, and experience to a different stage of the client services.
 We work diligently to provide superior representation in every case.
 We advocate for our clients’ rights and fight for their entitled compensation.